😌 Learn How to Simplify Host Firmware Updates with the Notecard on February 2nd !

 warning

-Before you continue, please note that Wi-Fi Notecard is only compatible with 2.4 GHz Wi-Fi access points.
+Before you continue, please note that Notecard WiFi and Notecard Cell+WiFi are only compatible with 2.4 GHz Wi-Fi access points.
 Access points that combine 5 GHz and 2.4 GHz with the same SSID may cause issues using the Notecard.
 Also, your ensure your Notecard firmware version is at least v3.3.1.

 Using a Notecard API Command

 Connect your Notecarrier to your computer via USB.
 You should see a red LED flash repeatedly, letting you know it's booting up.
-Using your terminal program (or the in-browser REPL), send this request to the Wi-Fi Notecard:
+Using your terminal program (or the In-Browser Terminal), send this request to your Notecard:

 {"req":"card.wifi","ssid":"<ssid name>","password":"<password>"}